peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.7 Barrier

 I implemented this unofficial primitive before `uasyncio` had support for `gather`.
 It is based on a Microsoft primitive.
-I doubt there is a role for it in new applications but I will leave it in place to avoid breaking code.
+In most cases `gather` is to be preferred as its implementation is more efficient.

 It two uses.
 Firstly it can cause a task to pause until one or more other tasks have terminated.
 For example an application might want to shut down various